Danish401/taskmanager-Fronted/README.md

 In the project directory, you can run:

+Objective:
+# Project  Description
+Develop a web application with basic user authentication, a task management system, and a feed for users to post content.
+The project will be evaluated based on functionality, design, and code quality.

+ - Register: Allow users to create an account using name, email, and password.
+ - Login: Allow users to log in with their email and password.
+ -Provide a form where users can add tasks (task name and description).Divide the UI into three columns:
+1. Pending
+2. Completed
+3. Done

+Enable users to drag and drop tasks between columns.
+Update the task's status based on the column.Add a delete icon to each task.
+Ask for confirmation before deletion.
+If confirmed, delete the task.
+ - Create a feed where all users can post content:
+ - Each post should include a photo and a caption.
+ - Use a third-party service like Cloudinary for storing and retrieving photos.
 ### `npm start`
+for backend nodemon server.js
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.